About the Prevention Research Center on Nutrition and Physical Activity

 Download our Center overview

 Our team explores policies, programs, and practices that can improve nutrition and physical activity and promote healthy weight for children and their families.
-We focus on strategies that are cost-effective, highlighting those that improve population health and advance health equity.
+We focus on strategies that are cost-effective, highlighting those that improve both population health and advance health equity.
 We also help partners put these effective strategies into place in community settings.
 Based within the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts, we are members of a national network of Prevention Research Centers funded by the Centers for Disease Control and Prevention.

 Why It Matters